- Postdoctoral Fellowship, Yale University 2006-2008

 - Molecular epidemiology

 - DNA sequence databases and metadata enrichment

 - Natural Language Processing (NLP)

-Matthew Scotch is an associate professor of biomedical informatics in the College of Health Solutions and assistant director of the Biodesign Center for Environmental Health Engineering at Arizona State University.
+Matthew Scotch is Professor of Biomedical Informatics in the College of Health Solutions and Assistant Director of the Biodesign Center for Environmental Health Engineering at Arizona State University.
 His research focuses on the theory and application of phylogeography to study the migration of zoonotic RNA viruses with a particular interest in influenza A viruses.
 Work in his lab includes the integration, analysis, and presentation of viral genetics for public health/animal health surveillance.